-Based on: Vape all materials (Herb, E-Liquid, Wax/Concentrates)
+Based on: Vape all materials (Dry Herb, E-Liquid, Wax/Concentrates)

 The Haze V3 vaporizer is one of the first vapes to use a dual bowl system.
-They are also one of the few that can actually vape all of your materials.
+They are also one of the few that can actually vape dry herb, oils and wax.
 I get great vapor taste, density and the temp is regulated via the patented heat exchange system.
 The cleaning can be a bit cumbersome with the concentrates but I think it’s that way with anything.

-The Haze has four different temp selections but I mainly stick to the first three temps when using the Haze V3 as a dry herb vaporizer and I’ll bump it up to temp four when I’m using wax/concentrates.
-If you are in the market for a quality all-in-one portable vape, look no further, the Haze V3 is what you want.
+The Haze has four different temp selections but I mainly stick to the first three temps when using the Haze V3 as a portable dry herb vaporizer.
+I’ll bump it up to temp four when I’m using basically as a dab pen.
+If you are in the market for the best all in one vape, look no further, the Haze V3 is what you want.

 Haze V3 Pros & Cons